asyncapi/website/pages/docs/tutorials/kafka/configure-kafka-avro.md

       properties:
         userId:
           type: integer
-          description: This property describes the id of the user
+          description: This property describes the ID of the user
         userEmail:
           type: string
           description: This property describes the email of the user